Hopin raises $125M for its online events platform on the back of surging growth – TechCrunch

 Not every event translates online well, Boufarhat explained.
 The more intimate and personal an event, or “experiential” as the CEO said, the better it probably is as in-person affair.
 But it’s likely the world of corporate events that are driving Hopin’s growth, and those customers may invest in a hybrid events future when 2021 shakes out.
 We’ll see.

 Looking to the future, Boufarhat wants Hopin to become a platform where other technologies can intersect with the startup.
 This may be how Hopin works with third-party VR technology, he said.
-And, the company is adding capabilities around its original events platform like a new “Hopin Events” website that will allow regular folks to sort events by speaker, topic, and other parameters.
+And, the company is adding capabilities around its original events platform like a new “Hopin Explore” website that will allow regular folks to sort events by speaker, topic, and other parameters.
 Perhaps Hopin Events will help drive interest into events that the startup hosts, making its service more attractive over competing companies’ own.

 Hopin is somewhat expensively priced for its current ARR.
 But if it can keep up its rapid growth, the startup may quickly grow into its valuation.
 Especially if it can keep close to profitability as it scales.
 Let’s see how far Hopin can get in another quarter or two, and if we can get another ARR number out of the company in early 2021.